Goodna, Queensland: History

 Goodna is situated in the Ugarapul traditional Aboriginal country.
 The Ugarapul people, custodians within the traditional Ugarapul country, spoke a dialect of the Ugarapul language group that continues their culture today.

 In 1823 John Oxley led an exploration party who were the first Europeans to visit the area.
 The area had extensive beds of sandstone.
 In 1826 Patrick Logan established the Woogaroo Quarry to provide building materials for the Moreton Bay penal colony.

 The district was known as Woogaroo, derived from Woogaroo Creek, which in turn appears on the 1840 map of Moreton Bay District prepared by surveyor Robert Dixon.
 The name Woogaroo is derived from Yuggera language, Ugarapul dialect, indicating shady or cool.
 The name Goodna superseded the original name, Woogaroo, in 1865.

 As early as 1841 there was a sheep run called Woogaroo Station belonging to H.S.Russell and Dr. Stephen Simpson.
 Simpson was the lands commissioner and magistrate for the Moreton Bay district, and lived in a slab hut while he farmed on the riverbank near the mouth of Woogaroo Creek.
 As the main road intersected with the track from Coopers Plains and the river, it was a strategic location for Simpson.

-The Grenier family of South Brisbane came from New Zealand to Brisbane in 1845 and, while operating the Grenier Inn at South Brisbane, also farmed land known as "The Willows" where Archerfield Airport stands today.